 — What happens if the weather doesn’t cooperate?
 We do our best to make it happen but can’t dance on a wet stage or in freezing temperatures.
 So we monitor the weather and make a decision together with the host.

 — Does this work for educational settings?
 Totally.
 Best for high school and up.
 We performed for the University of Utah Dept of Dance’s grad students who were deeply curious about the format and innovation.
 Curbside exemplifies the kind of creative thinking that inspires all young artists, in any discipline.

 — What’s the ideal location?
 Your community probably has a pavilion or park where events often happen.
 It’s convenient because it’s probably centrally located with parking, bathrooms, and power.
 But you don’t have to use it because Curbside requires no power and is shorter than most events.
 Consider places where you’d want to take a photo.
-Ideally, it is a natural amphitheater-type space with good acoustics, or at least quiet and away from traffic, scenic landscape behind the stage for terrific photos in your community.
-A slight uphill slope where the audience is located.
+Ideally, it is a natural amphitheater-type space with good acoustics, or at least quiet and away from traffic.
+Choose a scenic landscape behind the stage for terrific photos in your community.
+A slight uphill slope where the audience sits makes viewing easy.
 Neighborhood cul-de-sacs also work well.
-It’s best to have toilets available.
+It’s best to have toilets available for viewers.

 — Is this safe during the Covid crisis?
 It’s an outdoor performance with plenty of space, we stay far away from you, and masks are required if ample social distancing is not possible.
 It is generally considered low-risk.

 — How about socializing?
 Most hosts organize some kind of socializing– from a full event to nibbles and drinks– and cap it off with a Curbside performance.
 Watch the dusk sky.
 Sit on a folding chair or blanket.
 Then a mesmerizing 30 min show or shorter delivery.
 Social gatherings must adhere to state and local mandates about Covid safety.

 — Is this okay for kids?
 Sure.
 You might think of it like going to a nice restaurant: some kids enjoy almost anything and some will only order off the children’s menu.
 But please don’t make a reservation for a children’s party or a kids-only event.